|

 put that gift into action through a holy

-lifestyle, we will suffer the damnation of eternal separation from
+lifestyle, we will suffer the consequence of eternal separation from

 God.